-- 9.97 Air quality in Rutland is generally good.
-Monitoring for nitrogen dioxide (NO2) occurs at 11 sites across the county; the results of which are included in the annual Air Quality Annual Status Reports (ASRs), the most recent of which was produced in 2019.24 According to the 2019 ASR, there are no AQMAs in the county.
+- 8.82 Air quality in Rutland is generally good.
+Monitoring for nitrogen dioxide (NO2) occurs at 11 sites across the county; the results of which are included in the annual Air Quality Annual Status Reports (ASRs), the most recent of which was produced in 2019.23 According to the 2019 ASR, there are no AQMAs in the county.
 Therefore, there is no formal requirement to develop an Air Quality Action Plan (AQAP).
 However, Rutland County Council has encouraged and supported measures to mitigate emissions.
-This includes (but is not limited to) policy guidance; transport planning; public information campaigns; car lift / share schemes; and the installation of electric vehicle (EV) charging points at certain locations (including offices in Oakham). - 9.98 It is reasonable to assume that the level of air pollution generated from the preferred sites will largely depend on the location of development, with the most sustainable locations being Oakham, Uppingham and the edge of Stamford, in South Kesteven District.
-The preferred sites deliver 86.6% of homes in the vicinities of these three main towns.
-In this respect, the preferred sites perform well by locating growth near existing services, facilities and amenities, as well as employment opportunities and educational facilities. - 9.99 In terms of soils resources just under half of the preferred sites (six out of 13) are brownfield.
-In this respect, the preferred sites perform well, particularly as brownfield sites are limited across Rutland, which is very rural in nature.
-However, it is noted that the largest two preferred sites Part of Stamford North (Quarry Farm) (650 homes) and Land South of Brooke Road, Oakham (140 homes) are greenfield.
-Hence, there will still be some loss of greenfield land through the preferred spatial strategy. - 9.100 With a focus on mineral resources, the following 13 preferred sites overlap, either fully or partially, with a Mineral Safeguarding Area (MSA): - Land South West of Belmesthorpe Lane, Ryhall (fully) - Main Street, Empingham (fully) - Part of Stamford North (Quarry Farm) (fully) - Land at the Workshops, Exton (fully) - Land at Main Street, Market Overton (fully) - Stocken Hall Road, Stretton (GT&TS site) (fully) - Land North East of Pit Lane, North of Forest Park Industrial Estate, Ketton (employment site) (fully) - Land North East of Pit Lane, East of Chater Business Estate, Ketton (employment site) (fully) - Land at Home Farm, Tickencote (employment site) (fully) - Land at Pit Lane, Ketton (employment site) (fully) - Land at Main Street, Cottesmore (partially) - Officer's Mess, Edith Weston (partially) - 9.101 In this respect, almost a third of the preferred sites (eight out of 13) overlap, either fully or partially, with an MSA.
-Therefore, the preferred sites have the potential to lead to the sterilisation of mineral resources in the county. - 9.102 The key consideration in terms of supporting the efficient use of land in the county is the need to avoid unnecessary loss of the highest quality 'best and most versatile' (BMV) agricultural land.
-In relation to this, the Agricultural Land Classification (ALC) classifies land into six grades (plus 'non-agricultural' and 'urban'), where Grades 1 to 3a are recognised as being BMV land and Grades 3b to 5 are of poorer quality.
-Not all locations in Rutland have had recent detailed ALC undertaken; due to this, there is a reliance on less detailed pre-1988 national classifications for agricultural land.
-Under this older classification, subdivision of Grade 3 agricultural land into 3a (BMV land) and 3b (poorer quality land) is not available.
+This includes (but is not limited to) policy guidance; transport planning; public information campaigns; car lift / share schemes; and the installation of electric vehicle (EV) charging points at certain locations (including offices in Oakham). - 8.83 It is reasonable to assume that the level of air pollution generated from the preferred sites will largely depend on the location of development, with the most sustainable locations being Oakham, Uppingham and the edge of Stamford, in South Kesteven District.
+Approximately 89.5% of residual housing needs are likely to be delivered in the vicinities of these three towns during the plan period (reflecting the preferred housing allocations within the plan and the number of homes expected to come forward via allocations within the Uppingham Neighbourhood Plan).
+In this respect, the preferred housing sites perform well by locating growth near existing services, facilities and amenities, as well as employment opportunities and educational facilities. - 8.84 In terms of soils resources just under half of the preferred sites for housing (two out of five) are brownfield.
+In this respect, the preferred housing sites perform well, particularly as brownfield sites are limited across Rutland, which is very rural in nature.
+However, it is noted that the largest preferred housing site Part of Stamford North (Quarry Farm) (650 homes) is greenfield.
+Hence, there will still be some loss of greenfield land through the preferred spatial

-24 Rutland County Council (2019): '2019 Air Quality ASR', [online] available to access via this link
+23 Rutland County Council (2019): '2019 Air Quality ASR', [online] available to access via this link